fyohannes2/Films-app/README.md

-# "YourStream": Your Movie Database.
+# "YourStream": App to personalize your movie database.

+Next.js is an open source React front-end development web framework that enables functionality such as server-side rendering and generating static websites for React-based web applications.
 This project is example for CRUD in ReactJS using Bootstrap 4 for framework css and design UI.
-On this project using axios for using http request to API.
+On this project used axios for using http request to API.
 It uses [The MovieDB Api](https://www.themoviedb.org/documentation/api) to search for movies and display results.

-# Wireframe and Trello...
+# Wireframe

 <img width="948" alt="Screen Shot 2022-07-14 at 12 21 27 PM" src="https://user-images.githubusercontent.com/107531552/179030855-a4a4159e-3d5c-47ab-88bc-bab78d338d10.png">
 <img width="529" alt="Screen Shot 2022-07-14 at 12 22 10 PM" src="https://user-images.githubusercontent.com/107531552/179030885-0399981c-4c68-4409-af8f-9dcc740829df.png">